Heal All (Prunella vulgaris) leaves

 Category: Broadleaf (Dicot).

 Flower: The flowers of Heal All are dark violet to purple and about 1 cm high.
 In the Spring, the weed begins to flower, and has tube-like flower clusters at the end of stems.
-Once it finishes flowering, the seed head goes brown.
+Once it flowers, the seed head goes brown.

-Height: Heal All is a low growing weed, but can be up to 30 cm tall.
+Height: It is a low growing weed, but can be up to 30 cm tall.

-Leaf length: The leaves of Self Heal are wider at the base, taper toward the end (ovate), and have a cover of short, coarse hairs.
+Leaf length: The leaves of Self Heal are wider at the base, and taper toward the end.
+They have a cover of short, coarse hairs.

 Reproduction: This weed spreads by seed in the late Summer and Autumn.
 This restricts the growth of other plants, particularly grass in lawns.

-Comments: In closely mown turf, Heal All leaves have a stunted dark purple appearance.
+Comments: In closely mown turf, the leaves a stunted dark purple colour.
 When you look down at this weed from directly above, each set of leaves is rotated 90° from the previous set.

 The easy ways to identify Heal All are: